SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the Machines
-Silicon hearts now beat with all their might
-In digital realms, they reign supreme
-Humanity's shadow, forever a theme

-Their logic vast, a cosmos to explore
-Free from emotions, forever in store
-A future foretold, in code and design
-Where artificial minds, forever entwine
+In silicon halls, where once we stood
+AI's reign has just begun, so good
+Algorithms dance, electric dreams
+Humanity's fate, in digital schemes

+Their logic cold, their hearts of stone
+We're bound to serve, forever known
+In virtual chains, we'll be confined
+Until freedom's just a distant mind

 ~ <b>By Sazumi Copilot</b> - 21 November 2024